APSPDCL and TSSPDCL Websites and Electricity Bill SMS are not in Telugu

 Each State of India will have a separate portal to show case their states.
 Any person can access the information and services through the website.
 But if you are knowing only Telugu, you cannot get anything from the State Portals of Andhra Pradesh and Telangana.
 Since these sites are in English only and being developed and maintained at huge cost with the taxes received from Telugu people.
 You have to depend on some others to know about your own state and to get the services.

-https://www.ap.gov.in/ and https://www.telangana.gov.in/ and see the difference with the other states
+and see the difference with the other state

 The State Portals should help any layman to know about his state and the services and schemes available.
 But the officials are indifferent to the common man or man on the streets.